Plot (narrative)

-In a literary work, film, or other narrative, the plot is the sequence of events in which each event affects the next one through the principle of cause-and-effect.
-The causal events of a plot can be thought of as a series of events linked by the connector "and so".
-Plots can vary from the simple—such as in a traditional ballad—to forming complex interwoven structures, with each part sometimes referred to as a subplot or imbroglio.
+In a literary work, film, or other narrative, the plot is the mapping of events in which each one (except the final) affects at least one other.
+Plot is similar in meaning to the term storyline.
+Simple plots, such as in a traditional ballad, can be linearly sequenced, but plots can form complex interwoven structures, with each part sometimes referred to as a subplot.